-Tax Strategies for Doctors 2017
+Tax Strategies for Doctors

 Physician Tax Deductions

-Pre-tax contributions to retirement plans such as a 401(k), 403(b), 457 plan or, in certain cases, tax-deductible contributions to Traditional IRAs.
+- Pre-tax contributions to retirement plans such as a 401(k), 403(b), 457 plan or, in certain cases, tax-deductible contributions to Traditional IRAs.
 Many physicians will not be able to deduct their IRA contributions and should consider a “backdoor Roth IRA contribution” strategy.

-Charitable donations of cash or used items can save taxes but most physicians forget that they can also donate securities from their taxable accounts.
-By donating appreciated securities, physicians gain a double tax benefit by getting the tax deduction for the gift and by sidestepping the capital gain on the sale.
+- Charitable donations of cash or used items can save taxes but most physicians forget that they can also donate securities from their taxable accounts.
+By donating appreciated securities, physicians gain a double tax benefit by getting a tax deduction for the gift and by sidestepping the capital gain on the sale.

 To gain these same tax benefits, physicians who are not self-employed can easily form a small business (sole proprietorship or LLC, for example) to receive income from their locum tenens work as well as payments received from drug companies and medical device manufacturers in exchange for research, teaching and other services rendered to healthcare organizations as contractors.
 For rules about deducting business expenses, see IRS Publication 535.

 Tax Strategies for Doctors with Families

 ABLE Accounts Offer Tax Benefit for Physicians with Disabled Children